 Key Indicators of a Good Wireless Gaming Headset

 Low Latency: We’ve already mentioned this but it bears repeating.
-Latency is one of the worst things to see in a wireless headset.
+Latency is one of the worst things to see in a true wireless headset.
 This means that sound is delayed via streaming and out of sync with what’s happening on the screen.
 Look for headphones and reviews that report low latency during testing.

 Easy Controls: Wireless headset controls should be both easy to control and easy to understand.
 Receiver LEDs that show your headphone status are indeed handy.
 Good headphones also tend to have simply on-ear buttons for quick, hassle-free controls.